Got questions? We have answers! And if we don't, please do get in touch.

 Q. Can you make tour arrangements to other parts of Vietnam too?

-A. We offer a one-stop service for our guests.
+A. We offer a one-stop service to our guests.
 Sapa O'Chau is an international tour operator thus we can help you organise tours to other parts of Vietnam or even Indochina.
 We partner with quality tour operators to ensure a seamless rejuvenating tour of Vietnam or Indochina.
 Contact us to let us know your ideal itinerary.

 Q. Where can I store my luggage when I leave for a trek?

-A. We offer a secure locked room to leave your luggage in while you are out trekking, within our new representative office in Hanoi or head office in Sapa.
+A. We offer a securely locked room to leave your luggage in while you are out trekking, within our new representative office in Hanoi or head office in Sapa.
 Upon your return, please let our staff know, and we will be happy to assist you with your luggage.

 Q. Is there somewhere to freshen up?

 A. Yes, we offer a shower and bathroom within our new representative office in Hanoi as well as our head office in Sapa.
-Whether you have just arrived off the over-night train/bus or coming back from a trek, there is a bathroom for you to freshen up.
+Whether you have just arrived off the overnight train/bus or coming back from a trek, there is a bathroom for you to freshen up.
 Please note: You may need to supply your own towel as our towels run out pretty fast.
-In our new representative office there is also a guest lounge for you to catch a nap before you check into your hotel or board the bus to Sapa; lockers to store your luggage while you travel light to Sapa; and free Wifi access to check your Vietnam touring information.
+In our new representative office, there is also a guest lounge for you to catch a nap before you check into your hotel or board the bus to Sapa; lockers to store your luggage while you travel light to Sapa; and free Wifi access to check your Vietnam touring information.